 To help speed up the saving process you may also look to cut back on non-essential expenses and consider investing options.
 For more helpful tips on saving for a home deposit, check out ASIC’s MoneySmart website.

 Once you’ve reached your savings goals, it’s time to go mortgage shopping.
 You’ve already budgeted to meet a certain monthly repayment scheme, so chances are you’ve already got an idea of which lender you’d like to go with.
-Even so, it’s important you shop around for a competitive home loan.
+Even so, it’s important to shop around for a competitive home loan.
 You will need to educate yourself on the different interest rates and features to determine which product would best fit your situation.

 What’s right for you will depend on your needs.
 If you want to know exactly what you owe each month in repayments, then a fixed interest loan might be best.
 Alternatively, if you believe interest rates might fall in future, you might consider a variable rate more suitable.